SoyBison/site/content/post/unix_time.md

 A lot of _ricers_ use [Arch Linux](https://www.archlinux.org), largely because it starts you out with a bare-bones operating system, and allows you to make every choice along the way, and truly make your OS your own.
 In this discussion I'll be using Arch Linux.

 That being said it's an absolute pain in the proverbial ass, and you should only try it if you're willing to waste a day and a half getting a handle on everything.
-If you're intrigued by this discussion, and want to try ricing, but don't want to spend this much time and effort on everything, try [Manjaro](https://manjaro.org/).
+If you're intrigued by this discussion, and want to try ricing, but don't want to spend this much time and effort on everything, try [Manjaro](https://manjaro.org/) or [EndeavourOS](https://endeavouros.com/) or [Garuda](https://garudalinux.org/).
 It's just as easy to customize, but it is also fully featured out-of-the-box, and you'll be able to do most of the stuff I do in this discussion verbatim.
 If you absolutely fall in love, then try Arch.